GabeStah/gremlin-chaos-monkey/src/index.md

 ### Taking Chaos Monkey to the Next Level - Advanced Developer Guide

-Our [Advanced Developer Guide][/advanced-tips] gets into the nitty-gritty of using Chaos Monkey with walkthroughs for manually deploying Spinnaker stacks [locally][#spinnaker-manual], on a [virtual machine][#spinnaker-manual], or [with Kubernetes][#spinnaker-stack-with-kubernetes].
+Our [Advanced Developer Guide][/advanced-tips] gets into the nitty-gritty of using Chaos Monkey with walkthroughs for manually deploying Spinnaker stacks [locally][#spinnaker-install], on a [virtual machine][#spinnaker-manual], or [with Kubernetes][#spinnaker-stack-with-kubernetes].
 From there, we've also included instructions for [deploying Spinnaker][#spinnaker-install] itself, so you can begin your Chaos Experiments.

 ### The Simian Army - Overview and Resources